Cornelius W. Wickersham: Law practice

-By the end of June 1948, Wickersham requested to be relieved of all National Guard duties because of the increasing demand of his private business.
+By the end of June 1948, Wickersham requested to be relieved of all National Guard duties because of the increasing demand of his private business and was succeeded as division commander by Brendan A. Burns.
 He was promoted to the rank of lieutenant general on the state's reserve list.

 Wickersham then resumed the practice of law in firm Cadwalader, Wickersham & Taft and also served as counsel for Grand Jury Association of New York county and member emeritus of the American Law Institute.
 He was a founder of the American Legion and was its first department commander for New York.
 In February 1953, Wickersham was elected a member of the State Board of Regents, the governing body of the University of the State of New York.
 He resigned in 1955, because of the statutory age limit of 70 years for board membership.

 He was meanwhile appointed again the President of the Joint Conference on Legal Education in the state of New York in 1954 and served in this capacity until 1958.